 2 The tidysynthesis philosophy

-tidysynthesis is a “metapackage” for creating synthetic data sets for statistical disclosure control that shares the underlying design philosophy, grammar, and data structures of the tidyverse and tidymodels.
+tidysynthesis is a “metapackage” for creating synthetic data sets for statistical disclosure control or limitation (SDC/SDL) that shares the underlying design philosophy, grammar, and data structures of the tidyverse and tidymodels.

 2.1 For Users